sh-navid/OpenIPKit/README.md

 ## ML
 ### Simple Trainer and Detector
 Machine learning algorithms are both complex and require a powerful computer.
-I wrote a simple algorithm for training, modeling, and image recognition.
+I wrote a simple algorithm for training, modeling, and object recognition.
 In special circumstances, it can be trained with a smaller number of samples and diagnose quickly.
-To test numbers from 1 to 4, I taught him Persian and tested him.
+To test numbers from 1 to 4, I trained it with Persian number trainset and test these models.

 ~~~python
 models = []